-The DWS completed the new Green Drop assessment for the WSAs in 2021, but the results are not yet available.
+The DWS completed the new Green Drop assessment for the WSAs in 2021 and the results were received early in 2022.
 Green drop status is awarded to those WSAs that comply with 90% criteria on key selected indicators on wastewater quality management.
-The green drop performance of Overstrand Municipality is summarised as follows in the DWS's 2013 Green Drop Report, which was the last complete Green Drop assessment done by the DWS.
+The green drop performance of Overstrand Municipality is summarised as follows in the DWS's 2022 Green Drop Report.